scssyworks/rollup-scripts/README.md

 A utility to simplify rollup configuration

-## This package is under development.
-Do not use in production!
+## This package is currently experimental and in active development.

-# How to use?
+# Getting started

 1. Create an npm project